Tell Me a Story! Narrative-Driven XAI with Large Language Models: Methodology

-The experiments of SHAPstories are performed using two different datasets: the FIFA World Cup 2018 Man of The Match dataset and the Student Performance dataset.
-The first dataset aims to predict whether a football team will have the ``Man of the Match'' winner in a FIFA 2018 worldcup match, based on the team's statistics.
-The second dataset is used to predict whether a student in secondary education in Portugal will pass or fail mathematics in a specific school year, based on features describing the students and their family situation.
-These datasets are selected based on their features that allow semantic interpretation, their typical number of features (around 25 to 40), and because they originate from different domains.
+For all tabular experiments, we train a Random Forest classifier using cross-validation and RandomSearchCV using the Python scikit-learn package \citep{scikit_learn2011}.
+This also allows the use of the Python implementation of treeSHAP \citep{Lundberg2017, Lundberg2020} for fast and accurate SHAP calculations.

-For both experiments, we train a Random Forest classifier using three-fold cross-validation and RandomSearchCV from the Python scikit-learn package \citep{scikit_learn2011}.
-The optimal hyperparameters for both datasets can be found in Table~\ref{table:methodology_Hyperparameters}.
-Next, we use the Python SHAP library \citep{Lundberg2017,Lundberg2018,Lundberg2020} as an explanation method for the predictions.
-This involves comparing predicted and actual test outcomes, and generating SHAP tables for both correct and misclassified instances.
+\begin{itemize} \item FIFA World Cup 2018 Man of The Match dataset, to predict whether a football team will have the `Man of the Match' winner in a FIFA 2018 world cup match, based on the team's statistics. \item Student Performance dataset, to predict whether a student in secondary education will pass or fail mathematics. \item German Credit Scoring Dataset, to predict creditworthiness of loan applicants based on the loan and applicant characteristics. \end{itemize} These datasets are selected based on their features that allow semantic interpretation, their typical number of features (around 25 to 40), and because they originate from different domains (sports, education, financial intermediation).

-\textbf{Data availability} All experiments, being the generation of SHAP values and counterfactual explanations using the Python SHAP package and the framework adapted from \citet{Vermeire2022} are executed in Google Colab.
-The generation of GPT-4 responses is performed in ChatGPT's playground \citep{ChatGPTplayground}.
-The fine-tuned models for SHAPstories and CFstories, and data can be found at \url{https://github.com/ADMAntwerp/XAIstories}.
+\textbf{Data and Code:} All experiments are run on Google Colab.
+The generation of GPT-4 responses for CFstories is performed in ChatGPT's playground, whilst SHAPstories use the API.
+The trained models, prompts, data and a full implementation for SHAPstories used in our experiments can be found on the project \href{https://github.com/ADMAntwerp/XAIstories}{GitHub repository}.